sgarg061/Angular-loopback-project/README.md

 ## Testing
-To edit SolinkBuilder, find the test file you need under	call-home-server/server/test.
+To edit Solink Builder, find the test file you need under	call-home-server/server/test.

+#### In Windows

 To install mocha, type in command prompt: